 Step 4: Examine the Character’s Traits and Actions

-- Strengths and virtues: What qualities does the character possess?
-For instance, Joshua exhibited courage and strong faith, while Ruth showed loyalty and kindness.
+- Strengths and virtues: What attributes does the character possess?
+For instance, Joshua portrayed courage and deep faith, while Ruth showed loyalty and compassion.

 Step 5: Reflect on God’s Role in the Character’s Story